What Are the Different Types of Property Investment?

 • Tenants tend to stay for long periods as businesses are often reluctant to uproot and move offices.

-• Quite often, it is the tenants who are responsible for maintenance rather than owners, meaning there are fewer ongoing costs.
+• Quite often, it is the tenants who are responsible for maintenance rather than the owners, meaning there are fewer ongoing costs.

 Cons of This Type of Investment Property

 • Demand for commercial properties can plummet depending on certain economic factors.
-Right now, fewer people need office space, for instance, due to the rise of remote working.
+Right now, fewer people need office space, for

 • Finding a suitable tenant can be more complicated than with residential properties, causing longer void periods.